madetech/handbook/guides/security/device_profiles.md

 To make access admin rights you must follow the process listed below:

-- Email support@systemagic.co.uk to request  a temp admin passwrod with a detailed reason for requiring access.
+- Email support@systemagic.co.uk to request  a temp admin password with a detailed reason for requiring access.
 - Once change or work has been completed please discard the password.
 - this is to be done for any admin request.